✅ Real GDS-verifiable PNRs — verify on the airline's own website+91 91155 80911Mon–Sat, 10–6 ISTTrack reservation

 Stage 3 — Proof of travel: a verifiable round-trip flight reservation

 The consulate wants evidence that you plan to enter and leave within your stated dates — a round-trip or onward reservation, never a one-way.
 It must be real: a live PNR that resolves on the airline’s website when someone types it in, because consulates do check.
 A fake or edited PDF is a fraud risk that can sink far more than this one application.
-Whether you should submit a held reservation or a paid ticket — and why most applicants shouldn’t pay for flights before a decision — is covered in our Schengen flight reservation guide; the file-assembly rule is simpler: one verifiable round-trip reservation, dates inside the 90-days-in-180 limit.
+Whether you submit a held reservation or a paid ticket — and why most applicants shouldn’t pay for flights before a decision — is covered in our Schengen flight reservation guide.
+The file-assembly rule is simpler: one verifiable round-trip reservation, dates inside the 90 days in any 180 limit.

 This document sets the date spine of the entire file.
-The arrival and departure dates on this reservation are the two numbers every later document must agree with.
+The arrival and departure dates on this reservation are the two numbers every later document must agree with — and the only two numbers you get to invent.

 Your file at this point: checklist, appointment, and a flight reservation fixing your entry and exit dates.
 The spine is in place.